 - It can take some time for it to dry

 The Challenger K1 is a colorful, 9ft long kayak that fits one person and comes with a couple of extra accessories that will be explored in the sections below.
+We found this to be the best inflatable solo kayak.

 This inflatable kayak is made from a nimble but highly resistant material that has been welded and decorated with bright, noticeable designs to add safety to your outdoor trips, no matter where you are; it is made of a heavy-duty vinyl that will resist punctures or perforations.
 The K1 model fits one person and has a net on the deck where you can store your equipment.